Warhead Fragmentation Measurement System (WFMS) – the new way to perform fragmentation tests

 WFMS offers more details

-However, should the users’ needs be more advanced, WFMS can provide a weapons effect modelling based upon WFMS measurement data.
+However, should the users’ needs be more advanced, WFMS can provide input to a weapons effect modelling based upon WFMS measurement data.
 In fact, we can tailor data output to user needs.

 The data recorded by WFMS exceeds what is contained in the traditional fragmentation or zdata-file.
 The granularity of the WFMS data set is much higher providing the ability to determine a more accurate the lethality modelling.